learn-co-students/technical-coach-submitting-a-jira-ticket-learn-experts-testing-batch/README.md

 - Deleted forked repo and re forked, ran learn and learn submit
 - Deleted local copy and re-cloned, ran learn and learn submit

-Attached is some errors in the console of the IDE while running learn and learn submit
+Attached are some errors in the console of the IDE while running learn and learn submit
 ```

 **Note**: Do not rely on the dev team reading through the chat transcript.
 Please provide a summary as best you can so they don't have to dig through the chat.